 One major finding relates to the widening EU-15/EU-13 gap in research internationalization.
 This is a consequence of the long-term isolation of CEE countries from global science networks, along with severe underfunding of research systems.
-IRC is expensive and requires a basic threshold of public research funding, which has not been reached in CEE countries over the last three decades.
-The dominance of national publication patterns contributes further to this gap, with little institutional pressure on academics to publish internationally or in international collaboration for career advancement as compared to EU-15 countries, along with significant internal divisions in research intensity (Rodríguez-Navarro & Brito, 2019, p.
-11-12).
+IRC is expensive and requires a basic threshold of public research funding, which has not been reached in CEE countries over the last three decades (see Dobbins and Kwiek 2017).
+The dominance of national publication patterns contributes further to this gap, with little institutional pressure on academics to publish internationally or in international collaboration for career advancement as compared to EU-15 countries.

-With the emergence of the global network science, the role of national policy has diminished while individual scientists take center stage (Wagner et al., 2015, p.
-15).
+With the emergence of the global network science, the role of national policy has diminished while individual scientists take center stage (Wagner, Park, and Leydesdorff 2015, 15).
 In Europe, and especially in CEE countries, the individual scientist's willingness to collaborate internationally is the key to advancing IRC.
-According to Eurostat, there were 743.364 FTE researchers in the higher education sector able to participate in IRC in 2017, often with generous EU funding.
-Ultimately, abstract statistical constructs relating research internationalization to "EU-15," "countries," and "institutions" refer to aggregates of individual scientists who collaborate and publish internationally.
-To understand the future of the research internationalization agenda in Europe, it is essential to understand IRC success at this individual level, and how individual scientists make decisions about their involvement in international research.
-Although these decisions are strongly constrained and reflect "the power of scientific networks and scientific standards to influence such choice making" (King, 2011, p.
-366), the choices that scientists make are also individual, autonomous, and decentralized.
-To that extent, IRC is "essentially a bottom-up activity," regardless of national or institutional strategies (Woldegiyorgis, Proctor, & de Wit, 2018, p.
-12), multinational programs, or memoranda of understanding (Adams, 2013, p.
-560).
-The individual scientist holds the key to IRC because she decides whether and with whom to collaborate and co-author, based on the reputation, resources, research interests, and general attractiveness of the potential research partner (Wagner, 2018).
+According to Eurostat, there were 743,364 FTE researchers in the higher education sector able to participate in IRC in 2017, often with generous EU funding.
+Ultimately, abstract statistical constructs relating research internationalization to 'EU-15,' 'countries,' and 'institutions' refer to aggregates of individual scientists who collaborate and publish internationally.
+To understand the future of the research internationalization agenda in Europe, it is essential to understand IRC success at this individual level, and how individual scientists make decisions about their involvement in international research (see substantial gender disparities in IRC in Kwiek and Roszka 2020).
+Although these decisions are strongly constrained and reflect 'the power of scientific networks and scientific standards to influence such choice making' (King 2011, 366), the choices that scientists make are also individual, autonomous, and decentralized.
+To that extent, IRC is 'essentially a bottom-up activity,' regardless of national or institutional strategies (Woldegiyorgis, Proctor, and de Wit 2018, 12), multinational programs, or memoranda of understanding (Adams 2013, 560).
+The individual scientist holds the key to IRC because she decides whether and with whom to collaborate and co-author, based on the reputation, resources, research interests, and general attractiveness of the potential research partner (Wagner 2018).

 From a policy perspective, a fine-grained, cross-disciplinary analysis of science publishing trends across Europe can identify fields that are more or less positively affected by international collaboration.
 Detailed field-level and institution-level studies are especially relevant for EU-13 countries, which stand to benefit most from international collaboration and enhanced visibility.
-At a higher level of granularity, the Scopus data on All Science Journal Classification (ASJC) disciplines can be combined with data for individual universities and departments to identify FORD and ASJC disciplines with very high or very low citation premiums as a basis for internationalization planning.
+At a higher level of granularity, the Scopus data on All Science Journal Classification (ASJC) disciplines can be combined with data for individual universities and departments to identify fields of research and ASJC disciplines with very high or very low citation premiums as a basis for internationalization planning.

 Finally, as European scientists seem to collaborate and co-author internationally in pursuit of academic prestige, scientific recognition, and access to research funding, it seems clear that individual choices are motivated by existing reward structures, including funding regimes and research policies, that prioritize research internationalization.
 The success of that internationalization owes to the vast network of collaborating scientists, funded by national governments and the European Union.
-As scientists leave behind the age of "scientific nationalism" and enter the era of global science, their decisions to internationalize are more autonomous than ever before.
+As scientists leave behind the age of 'scientific nationalism' and enter the era of global science, their decisions to internationalize are more autonomous than ever before.